7megaumka7/Book-It/README.md

 # booking_tickets_practice

-A new Flutter project.
+Here is my first fullstack application for mobile phones:

 ![image](https://github.com/user-attachments/assets/86d40a62-149b-4988-9e41-236208a0bc25)

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: